FarronF/limerick-council-meetings/meetings/2015/04/21-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare - Rathkeale - 10th March 2015.md

 location would have to traverse the existing town park and the impact on the

-amenity of this would have to be assessed further.--- 9
+amenity of this would have to be assessed further.
+---
+9

 NOTICES OF MOTION